MeVisLab/examples/mevislab.github.io/content/tutorials/thirdparty.md

 [OpenCV](https://opencv.org/ "OpenCV") (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
 OpenCV includes, among others, algorithms to:
 * detect and recognize faces
-* Identify objects
+* identify objects
-* Classify human actions on video
+* classify human actions on video
-* Track camera movements
+* track camera movements
-* Track moving objects
+* track moving objects
-* Extract 3D models of objects
+* extract 3D models of objects
-* Produce 3D point clouds from stereo cameras
+* produce 3D point clouds from stereo cameras
-* Stitch images together to produce a high resolution image of an entire scene
+* stitch images together to produce a high resolution image of an entire scene
-* Find similar images from an image database
+* find similar images from an image database
-* Remove red eyes from images taken using flash
+* remove red eyes from images taken using flash
-* Follow eye movements
+* follow eye movements
-* Recognize scenery
+* recognize scenery
-* Establish markers to overlay with augmented reality
+* establish markers to overlay with augmented reality

 ### assimp
 The [THE ASSET IMPORTER LIBRARY](http://www.assimp.org/) supports loading and processing geometric scenes from various well known 3D formats.
 MeVisLab uses assimp to import these files and uses the scenes directly in MeVisLab.